-The major thrust of government policy is the achievement of sustained increase in the quantum of fish output 256 but regrettably the fishery potentials of Nigeria are high, but they are yet to be fully exploited, the current 257 situations indicate that the performance of capture fishery is below the expectation with the consequence that 258 Nigeria now has to import fish in order to feed its population.
-The capture fishery production in Nigeria fell 259 short in demand of 1.5 million tones by 66%.
-This in effect means that in order to meet the present demand 260 exclusively from the country resources, domestic production will have to increase to meet the targeted population.
-261 a) The Pre-SAP ??eriod 1970 ??eriod -1985 Within this period, the average output or quantity of fish capture 262 (in tons) stood at 125.5 tons, judging the performance from the average output, one is convinced to state that 263 the performance was impressing.
-These impressive performance were probably due to direct monetary control 264 techniques employed until June 1986.
+a) The Pre-SAP Period 1970-1985

+Within this period, the average output or quantity of fish capture (in tons) stood at 125.5 tons, judging the performance from the average output, one is convinced to state that the performance impressing.
+These impressive performance were probably due to direct monetary control techniques employed until June 1986.
 The monetary policy in this period featured concessionary interest rates.
-265 For example agriculture lending rate was fixed at 0.5 percent points above the minimum rediscount rate and 266 about 2-3 percent point below the prime leading (Balagun and Out, 1991).
-This policy was aimed at providing 267 incentive to farmers.
-To execute this policy, banks and other financial intermediates were made to support 268 agricultural sector or sub-sectors activities through credit quotas.
-269
+For example agriculture lending rate was fixed at 0.5 percent points above the minimum rediscount rate and about 2-3 percent point below the prime leading (Balagun and Out, 1991).
+This policy was aimed at providing incentive to farmers.
+To execute this policy, banks and other financial intermediates were made agricultural sector or sub-sectors activities through credit quotas.

-The fiscal policy during this era featured increased Federal Government expenditure on agriculture sector.
-For example, the average annual real Federal capital expenditure on agriculture was N 210.41 million in the period 1970 -1974 or 5.91 percent of total Federal Government real capital expenditure on all sectors.
-But in the period 1980 -1985, the average annual real Federal capital expenditure to agriculture rose to N 734.92 million or 6.93 percent of total real Federal capital expenditure to all sectors.
+The fiscal policy during this era featured Federal Government increased expenditure agriculture sector.
+For example, the average annual real Federal capital expenditure on agriculture was # 210.41 million in the period 1970 - 1974 or 5.91 percent of total Federal Government real capital expenditure on all sectors.
+But in the period 1980 - 1985, the average annual real Federal capital expenditure to agriculture rose to N 734.92 million or 6.93 percent of total real Federal capital expenditure to all sectors.
 Part of the allocation to agricultural sector was in form of inputs, subsides.
-Concessionary tax measures such as tax holidays, removal of export taxes on agricultural commodities and income tax relief for new agricultural ventures were adopted ??Ukoha, 2000).
+Concessionary tax measures such as tax holidays, removal of export taxes on agricultural commodities and income tax relief for new agricultural ventures were adopted (Ukoha, 2000).

 Prior to SAP, exchange rate was usually fixed by the monetary authorities (Central Bank of Nigeria) against major international currencies.
 Foreign exchange was rationed in order to maintain the exchange rate, the exchange rate policy amounted to over-valuation of the exchange rate and resulted in inflow of cheap import of fish and fish products, which discouraged fishery production.
-The over-valuation of Naira exchange rate also put b) The SAP ??eriod: 1986 ??eriod: -1993 As in the Pre-SAP period, this period also featured the use of 283 monetary, fiscal and exchange rate.
-During this period, the average quantity or output of fishery sub-sector 284 started to decline from 125.4 tons to 77.5 tons and -38.2 percent (change in output).
-The decrease in average 285 quantity of capture fish is contrary to a prior expectation in the SAP era, it is believed that most beneficiaries of 286 fishery sub-sector credits might not been actual farmers.
-This unimpressive performance could also be attributed 287 to the fact that, in the 1986 economic reform, interest rates were deregulated and agricultural loans were granted 288 with higher rates of interest than previously, while agricultural loan terms were liberalized.
-During this period 289 agricultural output responded positively to agricultural credits, in order words, changes in agricultural output 290 moved in the same direction with changes in agricultural credits in the SAP period.
-291
+The over-valuation of Naira exchange rate also put agricultural exports at a disadvantage.

+b) The SAP Period: 1986-1993

+As in the Pre-SAP period, this period also featured the use of monetary, fiscal and exchange rate.
+During this period, the average quantity or output of fishery sub-sector started to decline from 125.4 tons to 77.5 tons and -38.2 percent (change in output).
+The decrease in average quantity of capture fish is contrary to a prior expectation in the SAP era, it is believed that most beneficiaries of fishery sub-sector credits might not been actual farmers.
+This unimpressive performance could also be attributed to the fact that, in the 1986 economic reform, interest rates were deregulated and agricultural loans were granted with higher rates of interest than previously, while agricultural loan terms were liberalized.
+During this period agricultural output responded positively to agricultural credits, in order words, changes in agricultural output moved in the same direction with changes in agricultural credits in the SAP period.